Updated April 18, 2023

-Every profession requires a certain set of manners and it is these very manners that are known as business etiquette.
-Business etiquette is generally enforced by members of an organization and it is custom that upholds business etiquette.
+Every profession requires a certain set of manners, and these same manners are known as business etiquette.
+Members of an organization generally enforce business etiquette, which is a custom that upholds business etiquette.

-Further business etiquette is about building valuable and respectable business relationships with others.
-It is about creating an environment wherein all members of an organisation feel secure, comfortable and relaxed.
+Another business etiquette is about building valuable and respectable business relationships with others.
+It is about creating an environment wherein all members of an organization feel secure, comfortable, and relaxed.

-Business etiquette is about maintaining a pleasant atmosphere at work by treating employees and co-workers with courtesy and respect.
-The rules of business etiquette may vary from one organisation to another, however there are some universal business etiquette rules that are applicable almost everywhere and for most etiquette professionals
+Business etiquette is about maintaining a pleasant workplace atmosphere by treating employees and co-workers courteously and respectfully.
+The rules of business etiquette may vary from one organization to another; however, some universal laws are applicable almost everywhere and to most etiquette professionals.

 Here are some business etiquette rules that every professional must know:

 Stand When Being Introduced